 What's On in Montreal

 Festivals in Montreal are usually well attended and reflect the influence of French culture, as well as its position as a global city that hosts a cosmopolitan blend of people from all over the world.
-These are just a few of the attractions visitors need to see and do in Montreal.
+These are just a few of the annual events in Montreal that expats can look forward to:

 Montreal International Auto Show (January)